ffis/rt-map/README.md

 ### Phase 2

 After you uncompress the zip file you'll see a directory with several files.
-You may change what file you want to get your view but it should be enogh to keep your changes only on _api.js_ file.
-This file has a default implementation.
-You have access to window, document, leafletmap and jQuery.
+You may change what file you want to get your view but it should be enough to keep your changes only on _api.js_ file.
+This file has a default implementation where you have access to window, document, leafletmap and jQuery objects.

 The main parts of the code you need to pay attention to are: